 Several separate interests began dismantling this business model in the 1970s.
 One was the feminist movement, which didn’t like that some companies charged for using commodes but not urinals (granted, commodes are more expensive to operate, making this policy about more than just gender).
-Another was the American Restroom Association, a group that still exists to call for legislation that supposedly improves restroom design and availability.
-Third, was the Committee to End Pay Toilets in America (CEPTIA), a group of teenagers who got tired of paying to use restrooms.
+Another was the Committee to End Pay Toilets in America (CEPTIA), a group of teenagers who got tired of paying to use restrooms.
 In 1970, they launched a grassroots crusade against for-pay toilets, under the rubric of human rights, even writing a school-spirit-style song:

 “We’ll work until we know / that toilets in America / Are free where-e’er we go / We’ll flush them out! / We’ll wipe them out! / We pledge, O CEPTIA!”